 (5) Bearing temperature

-The seals should only show very small sings of leakage.
+(6) Shaft seal The seals should only show very small sings of leakage.
+Check its temperature.

 (7)Check the oil flow rates at the lubricating points of the pump.

 (2) Switch off the driver and observe the pump run down smoothly to a standstill.
 The pump rotor should not stop with a sudden jerk.